 To show that it is possible to customise the water-vapour responsiveness of pollen paper, the team adjusted processing parameters, chiefly the alkaline incubation time of the pollen grains.
-They joined two pollen paper samples, each prepared under different incubation times (3 hours and 12 hours), to form a strip of bi-material pollen paper with a visible boundary.
+They joined two pollen paper samples, each prepared under different incubation times (3 hours and 12 hours), to form a strip of bi-material pollen paper with a visible boundary (See Image 4 in Note to Editors).